takashi-ishio/NCDSearch/README.md

 Note that all the arguments after `-e` are regarded as a query code snippet.

 You can specify multiple directories or files to be searched.

         java -jar ncdsearch.jar dir1 dir2 -lang java < query

+### Output Format

+The tool reports a result in a CSV format.
+For example, an execution with a query:

+        java -jar ncdsearch.jar -lang java -e "if (this.distance < another.distance) return true;"

+would report in a line like this:

+        path/to/src/ncdsearch/Fragment.java,51,2,51,52,0.05357142857142857

+Each line represents a similar source code fragment detected by the tool.
+  * The first column is the file name including the code fragment.
+  * The second and third columns indicate the position of the first token (line number and char position in the line) of the fragment.
+  * The fourth and fifth columns are the position of the last token of the fragment.
+  * The last column indicates the normalized compression distance between the query and the code fragment.
+Since it is a distance, more similar code fragments have smaller values.

 ### Programming Language